orov-io/anne-bonny/README.md

 - [x] Use release-it to app version management.
 - [] GRPC.
 Let maryread start in grcp mode?
 - [] Websockets example.
-- [] Integration tests with the client.
+- [] Integration tests using the sdk.
 - [] Basic SQL test data seeder per service
 - [] Use the client to seed the application with test data
 - [] Add Benchmark tests.